 Ubuntu Link is a personal, one-on-one, food security link between those who need a food parcel and those who are willing to supply one.
-If you are in need of food, or are able to provide food, please visit the Ubuntu Link Facebook Group for your province
+If you are in need of food, or are able to provide food, please visit the Ubuntu Link Facebook Group.

 STEP 1 - For those in need

-If you are in need of food, then you are welcome to post on the respective provincial Ubuntu Link Facebook group pages.
+If you are in need of food, then you are welcome to post on the Ubuntu Link Facebook group pages.
 In your post, please provide:

 A description of your situation (photographs of your home and family are welcome, but not essential)